USSBA/hubzone-webmap/README.md

     * Configure:
       * `echo 'export PGSQL_HOME=/usr/pgsql-9.6' >> ~/.bashrc`
       * `echo 'export PATH=${PATH}:${PGSQL_HOME}/bin' >> ~/.bashrc`
+* Poirot
+  - Install [Poirot](https://github.com/emanuelfeld/poirot) python utility, typically `pip install poirot` and make sure that poirot is available in PATH by confirming that your PYTHON/bin folder is in PATH.
+  - Refer to [Poirot Secrets Testing](#poirot-secrets-testing) for information on running this tool.

 ### Building
 After cloning the repo, checkout out the `develop` branch and set up your environment: